-The problem of generators for halfspaces also arose in recent work by Gopalan and Radhakrishnan [GR09] on finding duplicates in a data stream.
+The problem of generators for halfspaces also arose in recent work by Gopalan and Radhakrishnan [27] on finding duplicates in a data stream.
 They required a generator that allows one to estimate the influence of a variable in a halfspace, a problem which is in fact equivalent to constructing a generator for a related halfspace.
-They observe that Nisan's space generator [Nis92]

-suffices for the halfspaces arising in their context, but they raise the problem of constructing generators for general halfspaces.
-Our result does not improve the space bounds for their problem, but it makes the analysis simpler by showing that one can use $\tilde{O}(\epsilon^{-2})$ -wise independence to estimate the influence to within an additive ε .
+They observe that Nisan's space generator [47] suffices for the halfspaces arising in their context, and raise the problem of constructing generators for general halfspaces.
+Our result does not improve theirs, but it makes the analysis simpler by showing that one can use $\tilde{O}(\epsilon^{-2})$ -wise independence to estimate the influence to within an additive ε .